zk4x/zyx/zyx/README.md

 ## Backends

-Zyx runs on different devices, current backends are CUDA, `OpenCL` and wgsl through wgpu.
+Zyx runs on different devices, current backends are CUDA, `OpenCL`, HIP and wgsl through wgpu.
-HIP would be supported too, but HIPRTC is currently broken.
-Using COMGR directly as a workaround is in the works..
 Zyx automatically tries to utilize all available devices, but you can also manually change it by creating file `backend_config.json` in folder zyx in home config directory (usually ~/.config/zyx/`backend_config.json`).
 There write [`DeviceConfig`] struct.